 Sorry, there are a few problems with the information you have entered.
 Please correct these before continuing.

 Your submission has been received.
 We'll be in touch soon.

 It is all too easy to injure your back in a slip, trip, road traffic accident or accident at work.
 Severe back injuries can often be devastating and debilitating.
-Even relatively minor back injuries can be excruciatingly painful so getting the right advice and treatment is essential to help you make a speedy recovery.
+Even relatively minor back injuries can be excruciatingly painful such as a fracture spine so getting the right advice and treatment is essential to help you make a speedy recovery.

 Any back injury can cause severe pain, restriction of movement and other symptoms such as pins and needles in arms and legs.
 More severe cases can result in complete paralysis.
 That’s why back injury claims are often complex and demanding cases.

 Access Legal Solicitors knows that making a back injury at work claim must not only support you and your family and get whatever medical treatment and rehabilitation you need, but must also ensure that you do not suffer financially, especially if you cannot return to work.

 In hiring you, an employer is obliged to take responsibility for your health and welfare in the workplace.
 If you sustained a back injury at work, the likely cause could be that health and safety guidelines haven’t been correctly followed by your employer.

 Should you suffer a back injury at work through no fault of your own, whether caused by a fall or heavy lifting, it is probable that your employer is to blame and you are entitled to seek redress.

 You’ll need to start your claim within three years from the date your back was injured, but don’t delay seeking help.
 The earlier an expert back injury solicitor can start work on your potential claim for back injury, the easier it is to find the evidence to support it.